j-easy/easy-batch/README.md

  * POJO-based development : Map CSV records to your domain objects so you can still work with the Object Oriented aspect of Java.</p>

- * Declarative data validation : CB4J lets you declare data validation rules with extensible built-in validators for common requirements.
+ * Declarative data validation : CB4J lets you declare data validation constraints with extensible built-in validators for common requirements.

  * Easy to learn and use : CB4J uses a simple and natural CSV model and API.
 You can learn it easily and start using it quickly.